freezefawn/pluralsurvivalguide/communication.md

 **Internal Communication**- This is what is usually meant when people talk about system communication, as its the kind of communication that tends to be most desired in systems.
 It is communication that happens 'inside' the mind without external agents involved.
 Some common kinds of internal communication include but are not limited to;
 - **Dream communication** - communication with headmates through dreams/while sleeping, lucid or otherwise.
-- **Tulpish** - also called mentalese or conceptual communication.
+- **Conceptual communication** - also called mentalese or tulpish.
 Raw thought without coherent words but full understanding, simply Knowing what the other party intended to convey.
 - **Feelings and sensations** - somatic sensations and bursts of emotion used to communicate.
 Examples include a headmate intentionally inducing a sensation like headpressure as a response, or causing the body to experience a strong emotion like happiness or fear.
 Distinct from raw thought in that it is not inherently understood.
 - **'Verbal' thought communication** - thinking in coherent words within the internal narrative to one annother.
 May include having a specific verbal voice or 'flavor' to the voice.
 This is the 'main' and most prized kind of internal communication among many systems.
 - **Inner world** - communicating by having to go to one's inner world first.